 Things to Do Near Wiseman’s View

-If you zoom out on a map before heading out this way, you’ll see that Wiseman’s View is surrounded by more than a few fun places.
+If you zoom out on our North Carolina Travel Map before heading out this way, you’ll see that more than a few fun places surround Wiseman’s View.

-The Linville Falls community also includes a great general store and Famous Louise’s Rockhouse.
+The Linville Falls community also includes a great general store and Famous Louise’s Rockhouse Restaurant.
 The latter is situated on three county lines.
 But don’t worry, the food is still delicious, whether you want to sit in Avery, Burke, or McDowell.

 Linville Falls Winery

 And just up US-221 is Linville Falls Winery.
 It’s in a lovely spot, family-owned, and where you’ll find delicious High Country wine.
 Stop by for a tasting and take home at least a bottle (Elevation is our favorite).

 We’re always looking forward to our next visit!
 If you didn’t already know, we are considering Linville Falls among the best North Carolina wineries and vineyards.

 About five minutes down 221 from the General Store is Famous Louise’s is Linville Caverns.
 They were first discovered in 1822 and have been open for tours since 1930.

 You can learn about the Caverns’ history, their fall and winter residents (bats), and more about the subterranean world that lurks inside the Blue Ridge Mountains.